MicrosoftDocs/power-automate-docs/articles/ui-flows/create-desktop.md

 ## Unreliable behaviors and workarounds for Microsoft Office (desktop)

 - Pin the ribbon before you begin playback to avoid issues that may occur if the ribbon is set to auto-hide during playback.
 - Do not select items by clicking and dragging.
 For example, don't use shift-click to select cells in Microsoft Excel and don't select text in Microsoft Word or Microsoft PowerPoint by dragging the mouse.
 - Some elements may not work correctly in UI flows for Microsoft Word and Microsoft PowerPoint Desktop applications.
-For instance, options on the File menu such as starting from blank, or right clicking controls like adding a paragraph in Microsoft Word or changing the layout of slides in Microsoft PowerPoint may not work.
+For instance, options on the **File** menu such as starting from blank, or right clicking controls like adding a paragraph in Microsoft Word or changing the layout of slides in Microsoft PowerPoint may not work.

 ## Next steps

 - Learn how to [trigger the UI flow](run-ui-flow.md) you just created.

-- If you want to do more with UI flows, you can also try out UI flows with [input and output](inputs-outputs-web.md) parameters.
+- If you want to do more with UI flows, you can also create UI flows with [input and output](inputs-outputs-web.md) parameters.